Dies irae: Text

 Because the last two stanzas differ markedly in structure from the preceding stanzas, some scholars consider them to be an addition made in order to suit the great poem for liturgical use.
 The penultimate stanza, Lacrimosa, discards the consistent scheme of rhyming triplets in favour of a pair of rhyming couplets.
 The last stanza, Pie Iesu, abandons rhyme for assonance, and, moreover, its lines are catalectic.

 In the liturgical reforms of 1969–71, stanza 19 was deleted and the poem divided into three sections: 1–6 (for Office of Readings), 7–12 (for Lauds) and 13–18 (for Vespers).
 In addition, "Qui Mariam absolvisti" in stanza 13 was replaced by "Peccatricem qui solvisti" so that that line would now mean, "You who absolved the sinful woman".
 This was because modern scholarship denies the common mediæval identification of the woman taken in adultery with Mary Magdalene, so Mary could no longer be named in this verse.
 In addition, a doxology is given after stanzas 6, 12 and 18:

 Manuscript sources

 The text of the sequence is found, with slight verbal variations, in a 13th-century manuscript in the Biblioteca Nazionale Vittorio Emanuele III at Naples.
-It is a Franciscan calendar missal that must date between 1253 and 1255 for it does not contain the name of Clare of Assisi, who was canonized in 1255, and whose name would have been inserted if the manuscript were of later date.
+It is a Franciscan calendar missal that must date between 1253 and 1255 for it does not contain the name of Clare of Assisi, who was canonized in 1255, and whose name would have been included if the manuscript were of later date.

 Inspiration

-A major inspiration of the hymn seems to have come from the Vulgate translation of Zephaniah 1:15–16:
+A major inspiration of the hymn seems to have come from the Vulgate translation of Sophonias (Zephaniah) 1:15–16: